Disclosure

 AI safetyists and AI advocates are both fallible, one prone to hyping fears and the other prone to hyping abilities.

-The restrictions on pre-2023 models, though enacted with pure intentions, also highlight the degree to which AI safetyists may overdramatize.
+The restrictions on pre-2024 models, though enacted with pure intentions, also highlight the degree to which AI safetyists may overdramatize.
 State-of-the-art models in 2023 and 2022 were heavily locked down because of concerns over potential mayhem, but 2024 open-source equivalents not only have not engendered societal collapse, they have unlocked billions of dollars in economic value automating work and stimulating creativity.

-As of March 2024, leading AI models -- including ones from Google -- can certainly converse with human-like fluency but still are far from exhibiting the type of independent and self-initiated thought expected of sentient organisms.
+As of November 2024, leading AI models -- including ones from Google -- can certainly converse with human-like fluency but still are far from exhibiting the type of independent and self-initiated thought expected of sentient organisms.

-• Are claims of AI extinction supported by scientific evidence?
+Are claims of AI extinction supported by scientific evidence?

 No.